 Some of the Barrere family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Barrere family to the New World and Oceana
+Migration of the Barrere family

 In such difficult times, the difficulties of raising the money to cross the Atlantic to North America did not seem so large compared to the problems of keeping a family together in Scotland.
 It was a journey well worth the cost, since it was rewarded with land and freedom the Scots could not find at home.
 The American War of Independence solidified that freedom, and many of those settlers went on to play important parts in the forging of a great nation.
 Among them: Roger Barr, who settled in Virginia in 1655; Robt Barr, who came to New England in 1718; Gabriel Barr, who came to New Hampshire in 1720; George Barr, who settled in Maryland in 1761.